-Undergoing CT colonography with Gastrografin (Single bottle)
+Undergoing CT colonography (Gastrografin and Picolax)

-You will need to collect a bottle of special preparation (Gastrografin) from x-ray reception at either King's Mill Hospital or Newark Hospital (Monday to Friday between 9am and 4pm) at least three days before your appointment.
-Please bring your appointment letter with you.
+You will need to collect the following medication:

+- Picolax from Pharmacy at King's Mill Hospital you must take the prescription given to you in clinic or x-ray reception. - Gastrografin (one bottle of special preparation) from x-ray reception at King's Mill Hospital or Newark Hospital at least three days before your appointment.
+Opening hours are between 9am and 4pm, Monday to Friday.
+Please take your appointment letter with you.